 In the second set of analyses, we use mixed effects logit models to predict children's trial-by-trial test question accuracy.
-We fit models to predict accuracy from each subject-level attention variable (continued listening proportion, total ILLUSTRATION net gaze duration, mean ILLUSTRATION proportion gaze duration) separately, controlling for condition (listening comprehension models only) and age (listening comprehension and unfamiliar word generalization models).
-We standardize the attention predictor variables (M=0; SD = 1) to enable us to compare effect sizes across them.
-Models include random intercepts for child and test question.
+We fit models to predict accuracy from each subjectlevel attention variable (continued listening proportion, total ILLUSTRATION net gaze duration, mean ILLUSTRATION proportion gaze duration) separately, controlling for condition (listening comprehension models only) and age (listening comprehension and unfamiliar word generalization models).
+We standardize the attention predictor variables (M = 0; SD = 1) to enable us to compare effect sizes across them.
+Models include random intercepts for child and question.
 10

 We rely on estimates and 95% bootstrapped confidence intervals of model coefficients or odds ratios (ORs) to interpret the impact of different predictors on the dependent variable.
-We assess the significance of individual predictors by comparing nested models with and without the relevant predictor (using the anova function in R; R Core Development Team 2021).
+We assess the significance of individual predictors by comparing nested models with and without the relevant predictor (using the anova function in R; R Core Development Team, 2021).

-3 | Results
+Results

-3.1 | Is Children's Attention Responsive to Spoken Language Complexity?
+2.1 Is Children's Attention Responsive to Spoken Language Complexity?

-3.1.1 | Do Children Differentially Attend to the Simple vs. Complex Speech?

-Children continued listening on an average of M = 4.62 [4.00, 5.21] (range = 1-6) pages in the SIMPLE condition, and M = 3.91 [3.27, 4.50] (range = 0-6) pages in the COMPLEX condition (see Online Supplementary Materials for further details).
-While rates of continued listening were numerically greater in the SIMPLE condition, this difference was not significant (t(43.40) = 1.54, p = 0.132).
+2.1.1 Do Children Differentially Attend to the Simple vs. Complex Speech?
+Children continued listening on an average of M = 4.62 [4.00, 5.21] (range = 1 - 6) pages in the SIMPLE condition, and M = 3.91 [3.27, 4.50] (range = 0 - 6) pages in the COMPLEX condition (see Supplementary Information for further details).
+While rates of continued listening were numerically greater in the SIMPLE condition, this difference was not significant (t(43.40)=1.54; p=0.132).
 Table 1 reports the median values for children's net gaze durations and proportion net gaze durations to each AOI, by condition.
-When listening to the SIMPLE speech-compared to when listening to the COMPLEX speech-children showed greater total ILLUSTRATION net gaze durations (t(38.01) = 2.73, p < 0.01), but similar total DISTRACTOR net gaze durations
+When listening to the SIMPLE speech-compared to when listening to the COMPLEX speech-children showed greater total ILLUSTRA-TION net gaze durations (t(38.01)=2.73, p < .01), but similar total DISTRACTOR net gaze durations (t(35.99) = -0.45, p =0.652).
+11 Children's mean proportion net gaze durations did not appear to differ significantly between the two conditions for either the ILLUSTRATION (t(34.89)=1.74, p=0.091) or the DISTRACTOR (t(42.29) = -1.51, p = 0.138).